alvarouribe/HTML5-Simple-Video-Background/README.md

 ### Get Files

-* Copy the directory `video-backgound` to a location within your website project.
+* Copy the directory `video-background` to a location within your website project.

 ### Your `head`